 Who would have thought it would only be a matter of time until a self-described “social media mad cunt” found themselves in a spot of bother.
 The MC in question is the hugely popular online comedian Jimi Jackson, who posted a Snapchat of himself with a darkened face, accompanied with the caption ‘Jimi Blackson’ to his 814,000 Facebook fans this week.

 Māori Television are currently in production for Jimi’s own local show entitled Jimi’s World – and according to the “people’s comedian”, the photo was taken whilst filming for a forthcoming television series.
-As a Pākehā woman, it’s not my place to comment on the complexities of the Jimi Blackson controversy, so I’m going to grapevine away from that issue faster than you can say “Art Green at a birthday party”.
+As a Pākehā woman, I don’t feel it is my place to comment on the complexities of the Jimi Blackson controversy, so I’m going to grapevine away from that faster than you can say “Art Green at a birthday party”.

 Poor woman!
 Despite being burdened by these haunted, horned-up fingers – “made” for her by what I can only assume is some perverted Dr. Frankenstein – she’s STILL called a “slut” who has to “shut the fuck up”.
 We should all know by now that women who give handjobs are sluts, and sluts, much like oysters, must not have sentient thoughts.
 If they have sentient thoughts they stop being objects and when women who have sex start being treated like equal humans well… PC goes ballistic, the terrorists win and everyone marries their dog in a touching seaside service surrounded by close family and friends.